RickRomig/i3wm-debian/README.md

 ## NOTES
 - The `run.sh` script will clone the configs and scripts repositories to ~/Downloads.
 - The `run.sh` script will copy the contents of the script repository from ~/Downloads/scripts to ~/bin.
-- Recommend configuring Polybar modules for network and battery, as applicable.
+- Configure Polybar modules for network and battery, as applicable before rebooting after i3 installation.
 ## Set screen resolutino in Gnome-Boxes VM
 ```bash
 sudo micro /etc/lightdm/lightdm.conf